apache/spark/docs/running-on-kubernetes.md

   <td><code>(none)</code></td>
   <td>
     Specify the name of the ConfigMap, containing the HADOOP_CONF_DIR files, to be mounted on the driver and executors for custom Hadoop configuration.
+When HADOOP_CONF_DIR and this property are both configured, Spark will give preference to this one to be mounted on the driver pods.
+Then, HADOOP_CONF_DIR will only affects the client process on the launcher machince only.
   </td>
 </tr>
 <tr>